-4. Support state and local initiatives, including research, which
+4. Support state and local initiatives, including research, which provide

-provide clear, concise, accurate, culturally appropriate messages
+clear, concise, accurate, culturally appropriate messages about food and

-about food and healthful eating patterns.
+healthful eating patterns.

-5. Advocate for federal and state programs that increase access
+5. Advocate for federal and state programs that increase access to nutritious

-to nutritious food for low-income residents.
+food for low-income residents.

-6. Foster regional food production through support for initiatives
+6. Foster regional food production through support for initiatives that

 7. Advocate for local, state and federal actions that support implementation